 Want to take classes you’re interested in?
 Check.
 Want to be at a great school no matter what your major is?
 Double check.

-2. Sophomore Year: The Friends
+2. The Friends (Sophomore Year)

 I met so many amazing people freshman year, but my group of friends really solidified my sophomore year.